openfaas/docs/docs/reference/profiles.md

 #### Use Tolerations and Affinity to Separate Workloads

-Tolerations are available in the Community Edition, and could be used with NodeSelectors.
-The OpenFaaS API exposes the Kubernetes `NodeSelector` via [`constraints`](/reference/yaml#function-constraints).
-This provides a very simple selection based on labels on Nodes.

 This example is for OpenFaaS Pro because it uses Affinity.

-The Kubernetes API also exposes two features affinity/anti-affinity and taint/tolerations that further expand the types of constraints you can express.
-OpenFaaS Profiles allow you to set these options, allowing you to more accurately isolate workloads, keep certain workloads together on the same nodes, or to keep certain workloads separate.
+While the OpenFaaS API exposes the Kubernetes `NodeSelector` via [`constraints`](/reference/yaml#function-constraints), affinity/anti-affinity and taint/tolerations can be used to further expand the types of constraints you can express.
+OpenFaaS Profiles allow you to set these options.
+They allow you to more accurately isolate workloads, keep certain workloads together on the same nodes, or to keep certain workloads separate.

 For example, a mixture of taints and affinity can put less critical functions on [preemptable vms](https://cloud.google.com/kubernetes-engine/docs/how-to/preemptible-vms) that are cheaper while keeping critical functions on standard nodes with higher availability guarantees.